hilmanski/onebitedev-hugo-old/content/posts/how-to-bulk-update-in-sqlalchemy-python.md

 ---
 Update multiple columns one by one is daunting.
 Learn how to do a bulk update on Sqlalchemy in python programing language to update multiple items at once.

-Thanks so much from the gist by victorjabur https://gist.github.com/doobeh/b16e800cdd51d6413c09
+Thanks so much from the gist by doobeh https://gist.github.com/doobeh/b16e800cdd51d6413c09

 Here's the raw implementation
 ```